-At least 50 poems by high school poets will be selected for inclusion in the anthology, and those poets will be invited to participate in an awards ceremony and reading on May 23, 2023.
+At least 50 poems by high school poets will be selected for inclusion in the anthology, and those poets will be invited to participate in an awards ceremony and reading in May 2026.
+Submissions open for the 2026 High School Poetry Contest on December 1, 2025 and close February 28, 2026.

 Additionally, our judge will select 3 winning poems and at least 3 honorable mentions.